Samya Hasan

 PROJECT MANAGER – HEALTH PROMOTION & EQUITY

-Alongside her professional commitments, Mahdiba also utilizes her skills as a freelance graphic designer and web developer.
-Her noteworthy projects include collaborations with CASSA, Mindfully Muslim, and Safe Mind, Safe Body.
+In addition to her professional commitments, Mahdiba is a talented freelance graphic designer and web developer, collaborating on impactful projects with organizations such as CASSA, Mindfully Muslim, and Safe Mind, Safe Body.

 COOMUNICATION COORDINATOR/PROJECT COORDINATOR-COALITION FOR RACIAL EQUITY IN EDUCATION